 Fortunately, you can quickly get rid of all the anchor tags if you open your document’s textual version in a text editor.
 For example, you can use Sublime, which has all the necessary tools.
 Click “.*” for regular expressions.

 After this, go to the “Find” field, and enter the following code:

 This action will help you find all the anchor tags.
 Now you can simply click “Replace All” and replace these tags with nothing.
 After this, you can just copy your text and paste it back into WordPress.

-WordPress is so famous for a good reason: it’s a very convenient platform that allows you to customize your website however you want.
+WordPress is famous for a good reason: it’s a very convenient platform that allows you to customize your website however you want.

 Fortunately, you can switch to Gutenberg Block Editor or use any of the approaches listed above.
-Google Docs is too convenient not to use it because of the formatting issues.
+Google Docs is too convenient not to use because of the formatting issues.